wbrianblevins/ahnung/README.md

 ### Sample Results

-You can find an example of the charts, statistics and ensemble construction results in the links below.
+You can find static examples of the charts, statistics and ensemble construction results in the links below.
 Note that the GitHub project is not running the prediction stage of Ahnung.
-The prediction URLs will not work until you install and run Ahnung on your own datasets.
+The prediction URL for each result will not work until you install and run Ahnung on your own datasets.

 | Dataset Name | Results | Dataset Source |
 | --- | --- | --- |